Minispeedyt/minispeedyt.github.io/index.md

 If you do the same with 0x14, you'll see that you'll get RST-ACK.
 For every sent packet we're going to use `s[TCP].dport` in a print statement so that we can tell the user the number of each open and closed port.
+That's it for today, tomorrow I'll make it so that it's easier to change the ports and IP to scan and I'll add other QoL changes.